 Servo Tape Tips

-A friend of mine lost his plane recently because his elevator servo came loose during flight.
-The servo tape came loose!
-When I use double-side foam servo tape (I use 3M attachment tape,) I always clean the servo case with some rubbing alcohol and then apply some clear tape to the case before applying the foam tape.
-For a proper bond, I also make sure the surface I stick the servo to is also clean.
+When you use double-side foam servo tape (like 3M attachment tape), always clean the servo case with some rubbing alcohol and then apply some clear tape to the case before applying the foam tape.
+For a proper bond, make sure the surface you stick the servo to is also clean.
 If your servo case is dirty and has left-over foam tape adhesive in it, be sure to clean it before reinstalling the servo.
-I have found the “Crayon Away” (available at Wal-Mart,) works great for removing that leftover tape residue.
+“Crayon Away” (available at Wal-Mart) works great for removing that leftover tape residue.